hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 The Open Computing Language (OpenCL) is a vendor-neutral framework for writing applications that can execute across heterogeneous architectures comprising of CPUs, GPUs, FPGAs, and other hardware accelerators.
 The OpenCL programming language is based on the C99, C++14, and C++17 standards.

 Typically in an OpenCL application, the host code is written in C++, while kernels are written in an OpenCL variant of the C or C++ languages.
-These kernels are then compiled _just-in-time_ (JIT) at runtime by the OpenCL runtime library.
+These kernels are then compiled _just-in-time_ (JIT) by the OpenCL runtime library.

 Take the following, for example: